Tatang94/gen-z/replit.md

   - All CRUD operations working through storage interface
   - Project ready for continued development with robust database foundation
   - Both Node.js and PHP versions fully operational
+- July 09, 2025.
+Successfully migrated from Replit Agent to Replit environment:
+  - Completed migration from Replit Agent to standard Replit environment
+  - All packages properly installed and configured
+  - Node.js workflow running successfully on port 5000
+  - SQLite database functioning correctly with all data persistence
+  - All existing features and functionality preserved during migration
+  - Application fully operational and ready for continued development
 ```

 ## User Preferences